slowrunner/ROS2-GoPiGo3/ros2desk/ROS2_GoPiGo3_Visualization.md

     - SAVE CONFIGURATION:  File->Save Config
   - Add Map:
     - In a Terminal Shell to the ROS2 GoPiGo: Start the slam-toolbox ```./start_slam_toolbox.sh```
+      (or uncomment the STARTING ROS2 SLAM-TOOLBOX section in your start_robot_xxxx.sh script)
     - In Rviz2: At bottom of "Displays" panel, Click Add, Double-Click "Map"
     - Expand Map:Topic, Click to right of Topic, and select /map
     - Set Reliability Policy to "Best Effort"